cfjedimaster/raymondcamden2020/_posts/2022/05/02/2022-05-02-building-table-sorting-and-pagination-in-alpinejs.md

 In this relatively simple example, I only have one piece of data, a `cats` array, and I use `init` to automatically fetch my data and store it.

 As a quick aside, before I share the CodePen below, one of the things I struggled with was a 'chicken and egg' problem around the document event (`alpine:init`) and Alpine being loaded via the CodePen JavaScript settings.
-You'll notice that I actually use a script tag in the HTML (I didn't share that above) to get around this issue.
+You'll notice that I use a script tag in the HTML (I didn't share that above) to get around this issue.
 Before that I kept having issues with Alpine being unable to 'find' `catData` and it was just plain annoying.
 Anyway, here's the complete demo:

 <p class="codepen" data-height="500" data-default-tab="html,result" data-slug-hash="YzePpKP" data-user="cfjedimaster" style="height: 500px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/cfjedimaster/pen/YzePpKP">